Nuclear emulsion: History

-In 1938 the German physicist Walter Heitler, who had escaped Germany as a scientific refugee to live and work in England, was at Bristol University researching a number of theoretical topics, including the formation of cosmic ray showers.
+In 1938, the German physicist Walter Heitler, who had escaped Germany as a scientific refugee to live and work in England, was at Bristol University researching a number of theoretical topics, including the formation of cosmic ray showers.
 He mentioned to Cecil Powell, at that time considering the use of cloud chambers for cosmic ray detection, that in 1937 the two Viennese physicists, Blau and Wambacher, had exposed photographic emulsions in the Austrian Alps and had seen the tracks of low energy protons as well as 'stars' or nuclear disintegrations caused by cosmic rays.

 This intrigued Powell, who convinced Heitler to travel to Switzerland with a batch of llford half-tone emulsions and expose them on the Jungfraujoch at 3,500 m.
 In a letter to 'Nature' in August 1939, they were able to confirm the observations of Blau and Wambacher.

+Although war brought a decisive halt to cosmic ray research in Europe between 1939 and 1945, in India Debendra Mohan Bose and Bibha Chowdhuri, working at the Bose Institute, Kolkata, undertook a series of high altitude mountain-top experiments using photographic emulsion to detect and analyse cosmic rays.
+These measurements were notable for the first ever detection of muons by the photographic method: Chowdhuri's painstaking analysis of the observed tracks' properties, including exposed halide grain densities with range and multiple-scattering correlations, revealing the detected particles to have a mass about 200 times that of the electron - the same 'mesotron' (later 'mu-meson' now muon) discovered in 1936 by Anderson and Neddermeyer using a Cloud Chamber.
+Distance and circumstances denied Bose and Chowdhuri the relatively easy access to manufacturers of photographic plates available to Blau and later, to Heitler, Powell et al..
+It meant that Bose and Chowdhuri had to use standard commercial half-tone emulsions, rather than nuclear emulsions specifically designed for particle detection, which makes even more remarkable the quality of their work.

 Following on from those developments, after World War II, Powell and his research group at Bristol University collaborated with Ilford (now Ilford Photo), to further optimise emulsions for the detection of cosmic ray particles.
-Ilford produced a concentrated ‘nuclear-research’ emulsion containing eight times the normal amount of silver bromide per unit volume (see External Link to 'Nuclear emulsions by Ilford').
-Powell's group first calibrated the new ‘nuclear-research’ emulsions using the University of Cambridge Cockcroft-Walton generator/accelerator, which provided artificial disintegration particles as probes to measure the required range-energy relations for charged particles in the new emulsion.
+Ilford produced a concentrated 'nuclear-research' emulsion containing eight times the normal amount of silver bromide per unit volume (see External Link to 'Nuclear emulsions by Ilford').
+Powell's group first calibrated the new 'nuclear-research' emulsions using the University of Cambridge Cockcroft–Walton generator/accelerator, which provided artificial disintegration particles as probes to measure the required range-energy relations for charged particles in the new emulsion.